About the Municipal Court

 These two violations will be dismissed when the Court is provided with a drivers license or insurance card that was valid at the time the citation was issued.
 These documents must be provided to the Court by the appearance date on the bottom of the citation.
 There is a $10.00 fee for dismissing the Fail to Display Driver’s License violation.
 There is currently no fee charged to dismiss an insurance violation.

 Deferred disposition may be requested from the judge in open court to dismiss all types of violations.
 A request for a court date must be done in person or in writing by your initial appearance date.
 There are terms and conditions of deferred disposition which you must comply with during the deferral period.
 The deferral period is typically three (3) months but can last up to six (6) months.
 The conditions are dependent upon the particular violation.
 The Court may require the defendant to pay a special expense fine at the end of the deferral period.
 You do not qualify for deferred disposition if you have a commercial driver’s license.

 A driving safety course may be taken to prevent a conviction.
 The traffic violation will report as a dismissal on your driving record.
 The following must be provided to the Court no later than the appearance date on the bottom of the citation:

 • A valid Texas drivers license or an out of State License with an Active duty military ID card, or proof you are a dependant of an active duty military service member.

 • Valid proof of liability insurance

-• Enter a plea of guilty or nolo contendere (no contest), and pay the court fee of $144.00
+• Enter a plea of guilty or nolo contendere (no contest), and pay the Court Cost of $144.00

-• If the offense occurred in a school zone the court fee is $169.00
+• If the offense occurred in a school zone the Court Cost is $169.00